MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/CustomerInsightsJourneys/JourneyEventCancelledBySupressionSegment.md

 description: Logged when a customer does not go to the next journey step because they belong to a suppression segment which excludes them from the journey
 author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: deonhe
+ms.reviewer: leeclontz
-ms.topic: article
+ms.topic: reference
 ms.date: 3/12/2025
-ms.author: cdmditeam
+ms.author: lsuresh
 ---

 # JourneyEventCancelledBySupressionSegment in CustomerInsightsJourneys